Lygeum

 Lygeum is a genus of Mediterranean plants in the grass family.
 It is placed in its own tribe Lygeeae, which is sister to Nardeae.

 The only known species is Lygeum spartum, commonly called esparto grass, cord grass or albardine, which is distributed in arid areas around the Mediterranean Sea.
-It is similar to Macrochloa tenacissima and both species are used to produce a fiber product known as esparto or esparto grass.
+It is similar in appearance to Macrochloa tenacissima and both species are used to produce a fibre product known as esparto or esparto grass.

 Description

 Lygeum spartum is a rhizomatous hermaphroditic, perennial grass growing up to 75 cm tall.
 The rhizome and the base of the stem are scaly.
 The leaves are threadlike but stiff and tough, measuring up to 50 cm long.
 The inflorescence is made up of a few long-haired spikelets each up to 4.5 cm long.
 They are wrapped in a lance-shaped bract called a spatheole.
 This sheath is 3 to 9 cm long and can have a sharp point.